MicrosoftDocs/iis-docs/iis/develop/extending-the-management-ui/how-to-create-an-iis-manager-provider-that-uses-a-sql-database-to-store-user-credentials.md

 The first step is to create the SQL database that will store the usernames, passwords, and statuses for IIS Managers.
 To do so, use the following steps:

 1. Modify the highlighted sections in the following TSQL script for your environment.
-For example, the script as-written will create the physical database files in "C:\databases", which is probably not a valid path on your system.
+For example, the script as-written will create the physical database files in `C:\databases`, which is probably not a valid path on your system.

     [!code-sql[Main](how-to-create-an-iis-manager-provider-that-uses-a-sql-database-to-store-user-credentials/samples/sample1.sql)]
 2. Open your SQL Server management studio and execute the script as a new query.
 This will create the "DemoDB" database and the "Authentication" table that the provider will use.